cristinaperezpalma/mikrotik-network-traffic-analysis/README.md

 # Project Overview

-The objective of this project was to deploy, configure and validate a laboratory network while learning traffic engineering concepts through real traffic measurements.
+The objective of this project was to design, deploy, configure and validate a laboratory network while analyzing traffic behavior and applying traffic engineering techniques for network capacity planning.

 The infrastructure includes: